joedolson/wp-accessibility/readme.txt

 Translating my plug-ins is always appreciated.
 Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!

-Available languages (in order of completeness):
+Available translations (in order of completeness):
-Greek, Portuguese (Portugal), Italian, Romanian, Dutch, French, Spanish, German, Polish, Finnish, Hebrew
+Dutch, French, Greek, Portuguese (Portugal), Italian, Romanian, German, Spanish, Polish, Russian, Slovenian, Hebrew, Finnish

 Visit the [WP Accessibility translations site](http://translate.joedolson.com/projects/wp-accessibility/) to check the progress of a translation.